thomas-auffroy/hover-over/README.md

 ## Installation

-Download the file called index.js and put it in your HTML file.
+Download the file called HoverOver.js and put it in your HTML file.
 _Get the [JS file](https://github.com/thomas-auffroy/hover-over/blob/main/assets/js/HoverOver.js)._

-Download the file called styleHoverOver.css and put it in your HTML file.
+Download the file called StyleHoverOver.css and put it in your HTML file.
 _Get the [CSS file](https://github.com/thomas-auffroy/hover-over/blob/main/assets/css/styleHoverOver.css)._

 ## Usage